dosyago/devtoolium/README.md

 ### Technical Details and Limitations

 By default the Chrome DevTools Frontend does not work cross-browser.
 It only works in Chrome.
 This is not a policy of the DevTools team, simply because they don't have the bandwidth to support this right now.
-I [opened a PR to bring cross-browser support to DevTools](https://github.com/ChromeDevTools/devtools-frontend/pull/165), but until and unless we make it happen, I am having `srad` patch the DevTools frontend resources *in-flight* via the proxy, so it can work in any browser.
+I [opened a PR to bring cross-browser support to DevTools](https://github.com/ChromeDevTools/devtools-frontend/pull/165), but until and unless we make it happen, I am having `serenade` patch the DevTools frontend resources *in-flight* via the proxy, so it can work in any browser.

 Because of this ad-hoc, "off-branch" solution, and given the fact that each version of Chrome may ship with a slightly different version of the DevTools front-end, you may find it breaks at any time.